elpbatista/falkland-bycatch-riskscape/docs/notebooks.md

 - `defer`: exploratory or private scratch material that should not be promoted without deliberate cleanup.

-Before release, public notebooks should have markdown context, no credentials, no large stale embedded outputs, and should not depend on obsolete orchestration files.
+Public notebooks should have markdown context, no credentials, no large stale embedded outputs, and should not depend on obsolete orchestration files.
+They are expected to run after the repository is installed and the Zenodo data bundle or regenerated local products are available.

 ## Current Notebooks